wmcguire18/intermission-assignments/prep-for-module-3-frontend.markdown

 - When do you work most effectively?
 The morning?
 The afternoon?
 The evening?
 - While beginning to learn about React, what do you find most effective?
 Watching videos?
 Reading docs?
 Trying out the code yourself?
 A combination?
-- What are some daily routines you need to keep up in order to be well-rested and able to learn?
+- What are some daily routines you need to keep up in order to be well-rested and able to learn?###DONE

 ## Deliverables